Refereed Journal Articles

 This literature review will synthesize the current research on cyberbullying, identify key findings that can be drawn from the research, acknowledge existing research gaps, and suggest opportunities for further research.
 Although the focus of this article is a review of the literature, a secondary focus is the potential for public librarians, through pastoral care, to serve as a support system for victims of cyberbullying.

 Lee, V. R. & Phillips.
-A. (In Progress).
+A. (in press).
 Reconceptualizing libraries: Possibilities for information and learning sciences.
 Abington, U.K.: Routledge

 Cyberbullying, cyberstalking, and similar forms of online harassment have become a point of concern among youth, parents, school administrators, and communities.
 Researchers have spent considerable time debating definitions, prevalence, predictors, and prevention and intervention strategies.
 In this chapter, the author will explore the multifaceted nature of cyberbullying among young adults (12-18 years of age), particularly the complex nature of identifying as bully, victim, bully/victim, or bystander.
 Clearly, this is not easy to grasp, pinpoint, or even evaluate.